On-call firefighter recruitment opens across Lancashire

 On-call Support Officer, Darren Eales, said:

 To become an on-call firefighter, applicants must live or work close to an on-call fire station and be able to respond quickly to emergencies, typically within five minutes.
-At some stations, this response time may be longer, so anyone who lives slightly further away is still encouraged to get in touch.
+At some stations, this response time may be longer, so anyone who lives slightly further away is still encouraged to apply.